varunsh20/Chatbot-using-rasa/README.md

 # Chatbot-using-rasa

-## This repository is about creating a chatbot using rasa that can answer the users queries related to stock market,latest news and weather about coronavirus and ccovid vaccine slot availability in any city within India.
+## This repository is about creating a chatbot using rasa that can answer the users queries related to stock market,latest news and weather about coronavirus and covid vaccine slot availability in any city within India.

 Rasa is an open source machine learning framework for building AI assistants and chatbots